 Before you even send a calendar invite, it’s important to know what you want to achieve with your management review.
 The primary objective is to evaluate the effectiveness of your Quality Management System and find ways to make it better.
 This means identifying areas for improvement and addressing any non-conformities or potential problems before they escalate.
 Your goals should be clear and focused: Are you trying to improve product quality, increase efficiency, or ensure you’re meeting regulatory standards?
 By setting specific objectives for each meeting, you can keep the discussion on track and ensure the outcomes are actionable and aligned with your company’s strategic direction.

-Understand the Regulatory Requirements
+Know the Regulatory Requirements

 For businesses in regulated industries, management reviews are not just a good idea—they’re often a requirement.
 Standards like ISO 9001 mandate these meetings as a core component of maintaining certification.
 Regulatory bodies want to see that your company’s leadership is actively involved in overseeing and improving your quality processes.
 This demonstrates a commitment to quality and compliance.
 Failing to conduct and document these reviews properly can lead to non-compliance, which could jeopardize your certifications and your ability to operate.
 Understanding your specific industry’s requirements is the first step to ensuring your meetings are both productive and compliant.